College Factual by our College Data Analytics Team

 A degree in visual & performing arts is more popular than many other degrees.
 In fact, it ranks #10 out of 38 on popularity of all such degrees in the nation.
 This means you won't have too much trouble finding schools that offer the degree.

 For its 2024 ranking, College Factual looked at 16 schools in Georgia to determine which ones were the best for visual & performing arts students pursuing a degree.
-Combined, these schools handed out 5,160 degrees in visual & performing arts to qualified students.
+When you put them all together, these colleges and universities awarded 5,023 degrees in visual & performing arts during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings